kpirnie/kptv-proxy/readme.md

 ### Channel Monitoring
 - **All Channels View**: Complete list of available channels with status
+- **Stream Selection**: Choose specific streams for each channel with activate/kill controls
+- **Dead Stream Management**: Mark streams as dead or revive them with visual indicators
 - **Real-Time Status**: Active/inactive indicators with client counts
 - **Search & Filter**: Find channels by name or group
 - **Group Organization**: Channels organized by group/category